/ by Dr. Rhya Strifling

 Written by Dr. Rhya Strifling, a pediatrician at Kentucky Clinic South.

-Now that the holidays are here, families are making plans to come together and celebrate the season.
+Now that a sense of normalcy is returning as we emerge from the COVID-19 pandemic, families are making plans to come together again this summer.
 But for parents and caregivers, even the most joyous of family gatherings can be stressful when you're dealing with a picky eater.

 It's normal for children to eat small amounts of food at one meal – sometimes just a few bites – and then a larger amount at a later meal or the next morning.
 They learn to regulate how much to eat and won't starve themselves.
 If they are growing well on their growth curves, don't worry about how much they are eating.

 The best way to prevent a child from becoming a picky eater is to make mealtimes enjoyable with a variety of small portions of healthy foods.
 Mealtimes should be relatively short, and children should not be made to "clean their plates."
 Some children will exert their independence by refusing to eat if you force them, punish them or bargain with them.
 The more you make them eat, the more they might begin to refuse.

 Provide your child with a variety of healthy food choices in small, tablespoon-sized portions, then relax and focus on your own meal.
 The less focus you put on what your kid eats, the better they will eat.
 If they say they don't like what you have prepared, tell them that's OK and give them the same food options as the rest of the family, then return to your own meal.
 They will either eat, or catch up at the next meal.

 A child might try a new food 10 to 15 times before realizing they actually like it.
 Don't be afraid to try new foods, but don't get frustrated if your child rejects them.
 The best way to get children to try new foods is to eat them yourself.
 Be sure to give them lots of praise and encouragement for taking even the smallest bite of a new food.